yfractal/blog/blog/2021-07-29-user-level-thread-switch.md

 When we create a user level thread, we need set the stack's address for the thread's `context.sp` field and set `context.ra` to the function we want to execute.

-So when we swith to the thread, CPU will jump to the `thread->context.ra` and use `thread->context.sp` as its stack.
+So when we switch to the thread, CPU will jump to the `thread->context.ra` and use `thread->context.sp` as its stack.

 The memory layout as below: